miguelraz/LightGraphsIO.jl/README.md

 [CDF]() ???

-LightGraphs Compressed format: Binary format for quick saving/reading.
+[LightGraphs Compressed]() format: Binary format for quick saving/reading with Gzip.

-[LGCompressed]: Compressed LightGraphs format.

 ##### Stretch goals for this project are, in order: